-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient stay: covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient services in a psychiatric hospital (continued) Long-Term Acute Care (LTAC) facilities, Inpatient Acute Care facilities, and Inpatient Psychiatric facilities.
+Long-Term Acute Care (LTAC) facilities, Inpatient Acute Care facilities, and Inpatient Psychiatric facilities.
+Inpatient stay: covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections found in this Medical Benefits Chart: When your stay is no longer covered, these services will be covered as described in the following sections found in this Medical Benefits Chart: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy "Physician/ Practitioner services, including doctor's office visits" "Outpatient diagnostic tests and therapeutic services and supplies" "Prosthetic devices and related supplies" "Outpatient rehabilitation services" "Physician/ Practitioner services, including doctor's office visits" "Outpatient diagnostic tests and therapeutic services and supplies" "Prosthetic devices and related supplies" "Outpatient rehabilitation services"
+Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections found in this Medical Benefits Chart: When your stay is no longer covered, these services will be covered as described in the following sections found in this Medical Benefits Chart: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and "Physician/ Practitioner services, including doctor's office visits" "Physician/ Practitioner services, including doctor's office visits" services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other "Outpatient diagnostic tests and therapeutic services and supplies" "Outpatient diagnostic tests and therapeutic services and supplies" • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices "Prosthetic devices and related supplies" "Outpatient rehabilitation services" "Prosthetic devices and related supplies" "Outpatient rehabilitation services"